PhanindraSunkara/Text_Emotion_Detection/README.md

 🤝 Contributing
 Want to contribute?
 Awesome!

-- 1.Fork this repository
+- Fork this repository
-- 2.Create your feature branch (git checkout -b feature-xyz)
+- Create your feature branch (git checkout -b feature-xyz)
-- 3.Commit your changes
+- Commit your changes
-- 4.Push and open a pull request
+- Push and open a pull request

-- Contributions, issues, and feature requests are welcome!
+ Contributions, issues, and feature requests are welcome!